 Description: This measure assesses days spent in acute care within 30 days of discharge from an inpatient hospitalization for pneumonia to provide a patient-centered assessment of the post-discharge period.
 This measure is intended to capture the quality of care transitions provided to discharged patients hospitalized with pneumonia by collectively measuring a set of adverse acute care outcomes that can occur post-discharge: emergency department (ED) visits, observation stays, and unplanned readmissions at any time during the 30 days post-discharge.
 In order to aggregate all three events, we measure each in terms of days.
-In 2016, the Center for Medicare and Medicaid Services (CMS) will begin annual reporting of the measure for patients who are 65 years or older, are enrolled in fee-for-service (FFS) Medicare, and are hospitalized in non-federal hospitals.; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims
+In 2016, the Center for Medicare and Medicaid Services (CMS) will begin annual reporting of the measure for patients who are 65 years or older, are enrolled in fee-for-service (FFS) Medicare, and are hospitalized in nonfederal hospitals; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims

-NQF #2882 is a newly-submitted measure in this project that aims to provide a more complete understanding of the quality of care transitions for patients with pneumonia by measuresing a return to acute care after hospital discharge through a number of outcomes: emergency department (ED) visits, observation stays, and unplanned readmissions.
+NQF #2882 is a newly submitted measure in this project that aims to provide a more complete understanding of the quality of care transitions for patients with pneumonia by measuresing a return to acute care after hospital discharge through a number of outcomes: emergency department (ED) visits, observation stays, and unplanned readmissions.
 This measure is not currently publicly reported, but may be used in one or more CMS programs, such as the IQR program.
 The Standing Committee agreed that the measure had a fairly large performance gap that ranged from 67 to 230 days.
 The Standing Committee had moderate certainty that the measure scores are reliable and valid, with an intraclass correlation coefficient of 0.8, and a correlation with readmissions of 0.7.
 The Standing Committee encouraged the developer to continue to test innovative approaches to improve the prediction accuracy of this measure and others like it.
+The Standing Committee recommended this measure for endorsement.

-2886 Risk-Standardized Acute Admission Rates for Patients with Heart Failure (Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation (CORE)): Recommended
+2886 Risk-Standardized Acute Admission Rates for Patients with Heart Failure (Centers for Medicare & Medicaid Services/Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed

-Description: Rate of risk-standardized acute, unplanned hospital admissions among Medicare Fee-for-Service (FFS) patients 65 years and older with heart failure; Measure Type: Outcome; Level of Analysis: Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Other; Data Source: Administrative claims
+Description: Rate of risk-standardized acute, unplanned hospital admissions among Medicare Fee-for-Service (FFS) patients 65 years and older with heart failure; Measure Type: Outcome ; Level of Analysis: Integrated Delivery System; Setting of Care: Ambulatory Care : Clinician Office/Clinic, Other; Data Source: Administrative claims

-NQF #2886 is a newly-submitted measure for this project.
-This measure in not currently publicly reported but was recently added to the Medicare Shared Savings Program (MSSP) quality measure set and is planned for pay-for-reporting in the MSSP.
-The Standing Committee noted that this measure will be helpful to accoutable care organizations (ACOs) as they work to improve quality and better understand their total costs.
+NQF #2886 is a newly submitted measure for this project.
+This measure in not currently publicly reported but was recently added to the Medicare Shared Savings Program (MSSP) quality measure set and is planned for use in pay for reporting in the MSSP.
+The Standing Committee noted that this measure will be helpful to accountable care organizations (ACOs) as they work to improve quality and better understand their total costs.
 The Standing Committee did express concerns that the measure could be challenging to use in a quality initiative program when the interventions to improve take time to establish and ACOs enter the program at different times.
 The Standing Committee expressed caution about the reliability of the measure to assess performance in smaller ACOs, but ultimately agreed it met the standards for scientific acceptablity.
 The Standing Committee did note that this measure should be monitored carefully for unintended consequenes as too few admissions may increase mortality.
 The Standing Committee encouraged the developer to explore whether ED visits, observation stays, and skilled nursing faciliites admissions could be included in the measure.
 The Committee also encouraged the developer to explore expanding the population to include patients under 65.
+The Standing Committee recommended this measure for endorsement.